Steelers-Ravens game moved to Sunday after positive coronavirus tests

 With new COVID-19 cases and hospitalizations soaring across the United States, all teams adopted the league’s “intensive protocol” on Saturday.

-Reporting by Steve Keating in Toronto and Amy Tennery in New York, Editing by Toby Davis, Ed Osmond and Bill Berkrot
+Reporting by Steve Keating in Toronto and Amy Tennery in New York; Editing by Toby Davis, Ed Osmond, Bill Berkrot and Cynthia Osterman

 Our Standards: The Thomson Reuters Trust Principles.